 Special Incident Reporting

 The regional center must be notified verbally of an incident within 24 hours of occurrence and written report received within 48 hours of incident.
-All Special Incident Reports (SIRs) must be faxed to:
+ALL Special Incident Reports (SIRs) must be emailed or faxed to:

 SIR FAX NUMBER: (877) 254-6903